David Pecker: Accusations of extortion by Jeff Bezos and Ronan Farrow

-In January 2019, Pecker's National Enquirer published what it called "sleazy text messages and gushing love notes" between Amazon CEO Jeff Bezos and a romantic partner.
+In January 2019, Pecker's National Enquirer published what it called "sleazy text messages and gushing love notes" between Amazon CEO Jeff Bezos and Lauren Sánchez, a sexual partner at the time, now his fiancée.
 Bezos began investigating how his personal communications reached the paper.
-The next month, Bezos accused the National Enquirer of extortion and blackmail by threatening to release Bezos' intimate pictures, criminal accusations Pecker denied through an attorney.
+The next month, Bezos accused the National Enquirer of extortion and blackmail by threatening to release Bezos's intimate pictures, criminal accusations Pecker denied through an attorney.
 Bezos wrote that AMI proposed in writing that Bezos state publicly that he and his security consultant "have no knowledge or basis for suggesting that AMI's coverage was politically motivated or influenced by political forces."
 In return, AMI would withhold publication of the pictures.

 Both AMI and the Manhattan prosecutor launched reviews of the accusations.
 Any violation of law by AMI would constitute a breach of the immunity agreement the company reached with prosecutors in 2018 after the paper agreed to "catch and kill" a story on behalf of then-candidate Donald Trump.
 Ronan Farrow, a journalist, said he and another journalist received similar demands from AMI.

 Personal life

 In 1987, Pecker married Karen Balan.

+In April 2024, Pecker acknowledged that checkbook journalism was a part of his editorial philosophy, and that he also believed that “The only thing that is important is the cover of a magazine.”